This post may contain affiliate links. Please read my disclosure policy.

 For topping the unbaked cookies:

 - egg and water – you can omit brushing on the egg wash if desired.
 I’ve made these cookies both ways but prefer the golden sheen the egg wash provides.
 The egg wash also helps the coarse sugar topping stick on the baked cookies.

 - coarse sugar for topping – this is also optional but highly recommended.
 The crunchy sugar topping creates a lovely sweet textural contrast to the soft cookie.

 How to make Rugelach cookies:

 1. Prepare the cookie dough using a food processor or mixer.
 Divide the dough into three disks, wrap in plastic wrap and refrigerate for at least 2 hours or up to 2 days.
 Once chilled, roll out one disk of dough into a 14-inch round.

-2. Spread 2 tablespoons of apricot preserves on the dough round keeping a clean edge around the outside and a clean 2-inch circle in the center.
+2. Spread 2 tablespoons of apricot preserves in a thin layer on the dough round keeping a clean edge around the outside and a clean 2-inch circle in the center.

 3. Combine ground walnuts, granulated and brown sugars, cocoa and cinnamon.
-Sprinkle 1/3 of the walnut filling over the apricot preserves.
+Sprinkle 1/3 of the walnut cinnamon sugar mixture over the apricot preserves.

 4. Using a pizza wheel, cut the dough into four wedges.